thatdevgirl/besan-block/besan-block/readme.txt

 == Installation ==

 1. In the WordPress admin, install and enable the "Besan Block" plugin.

+2. Enter your Google Sheets API key on the plugin's settings page.

-2. Edit any page or post and add the "Chart" editor block.
+3. Edit any page or post and add the "Chart" editor block.

-3. In the Inspector panel (on the right-hand side of the editor), enter the following information:
+4. In the Inspector panel (on the right-hand side of the editor), enter the following information:
   * The URL of your publicly viewable Google sheet
   * The column of data that your chart will be based on
   * What kind of chart you would like to display
+  * What color the bars of the chart should be.

 4. Optionally _(but preferably)_, enter a title and caption for the chart inside the editor.